Welded extensions and ribbon restrictions of diagrammatical moves: Three examples of residues

 \subsection{The $\Delta$ and F moves}

-Since the $\Delta$ and $F$ moves are classified by the linking numbers, we begin by defining an equivalent of the linking numbers for string 2--links.
+We begin by defining the linking numbers for string 2--links.
 This will be done using the $\phidSL$ map defined in the previous section, so let us first show how the virtual linking numbers on welded string links can be obtained via $\Phi_{w\SL}$. \\